lukas-krecan/ShedLock/README.md

 ```

 If you do not specify your task scheduler, a default one is created for you.
 If you have special needs, just create a bean implementing `TaskScheduler`
-interface and it will get wrapped into the AOP proxy automatically.
+interface, and it will get wrapped into the AOP proxy automatically.

 ```java
 @Bean